 That is why Joshua 1:8 also teaches us to meditate on God’s Word day and night for us to be able to keep the Lord’s commands.
-God wants us to trust Him, draw near to Him, and wait on Him as we wait for the harvest.
+God wants us to trust Him, draw near Him, and wait on Him as we reap eternal life with God.
 Just like Matthew 6:33 says, seek first God’s Kingdom and His righteousness, and everything else will just follow.

-The role of God’s grace in sowing and reaping
+The role of God’s grace in reaping and sowing

 Praise God for His amazing grace!
-There is so much grace involved in the process of sowing and reaping.
-There are lessons that we can learn in both the good and the bad.
+There is so much grace involved in the process of reaping and sowing.
+Also, there are lessons that we can learn in both the good and the bad.
 There is much wisdom that can come out both in our victories and stumbling moments.
 Sometimes sowing can involve weeping, but God promises us that when we sow in tears, we will harvest in rejoicing (Psalm 126:5).

 While sowing good works can provide many benefits, I know I can also get them even if I am not deserving.
 That is God’s grace in action.
-We have our limitations, we lack so many aspects of our lives, and we cannot control everything.
-God is aware of our limits and thresholds, and this is what He tells us in 2 Corinthians 12:9 that His grace is enough.
+We have our limitations, lack many aspects of our lives, and cannot control everything.
+God is aware of our limits and thresholds, and this is what He tells us in 2 Corinthians 12:9 His grace is enough.